-[implementation level: CRS]
+Implementation level: CRS

-Outputs core / indicative activities Estimated UN-REDD budget (US\$) ( Outputs UNDP UNEP Total 4.1.
+Quatavarta E Estimated UN-REDD budget (US\$) Outputs core / indicative activities FAO UNDP UNEP Total 4.1.
 REDD+ experimental initiatives in the state well coordinated & supported Criteria & guidelines for the development of REDD+ pilot projects Technical support to REDD+ experimental initiatives and their stakeholders.
 Creation & administration of a fund to support community initiatives for REDD+ (aim: to foster and experiment alternatives to deforestation, local forest management & community empowerment) - estimated budget: US\$ 150,000.
 Establish a REDD+ registry and approval process (for enhanced coordination of pilot projects) 255,000 255,000 4.2.
-REDD+ investments enabled [REDD+ Phase II triggered] Analytical support for forest transformation and a transition to a low-carbon economy. {UNEP} Preparation of investment plans and enabling programmes for REDD+ (transition to a low-carbon and climate-resilient development path in CRS) {UNDP/UNEP}.
+REDD+ investments enabled [REDD+ Phase II triggered] Analytical support for forest transformation and a transition to a low-carbon economy with sustainable livelihoods {UNEP} Preparation of investment plans and enabling programmes for REDD+ (transition to a low-carbon and climate-resilient development path in CRS) {UNDP/UNEP}.
 Financial resource mobilization, donor visits & dialogue (aiming at catalysing global climate funds, donor support and philanthropic funding). {UNDP/UNEP} Design of a financing mechanism for REDD+. {UNDP} 100,000 158,000 258,000 4.3.
 CRS established as a centre of excellence & learning on REDD+ Establishment of a training & knowledge management centre (open for practical training on REDD+ readiness planning for other states and abroad).
 Knowledge management and dissemination of best practices of REDD+ readiness.
 REDD+ database developed [in conjunction with Output 2.2 and with FAO's inputs].
 Organising a major international REDD+ event.
-Design of social & environmental safeguards, including design of information system [in conjunction with Output 3.3] {UNDP/UNEP} Field-level testing and monitoring of social & environmental safeguards. {UNDP} Assessment of ecosystem multiple benefits and proposed indicators/actions [to feed Output 3.3] & participatory collection of information on the achievement of ecosystem-based benefits {UNEP} Web-platform developed to allow transparency of data and results, and dissemination [in conjunction with Outputs 2.2 & 3.4]. {UNEP, with FAO technical lead} Information, public awareness & training materials. {UNEP} 200,000 200,000 400,000
+Design of social & environmental safeguards, including design of information system [in conjunction with Output 3.3] {UNDP/UNEP} Field-level testing and monitoring of social & environmental safeguards. {UNDP} Assessment of ecosystem-based multiple benefits in CRS and in the national context, and identification of proposed indicators/actions [to feed into outputs 2.3 & 3.3] & participatory collection of information on the achievement of ecosystem-based benefits {UNEP} [co-finance will be required for nation-scale work on ecosystem-based multiple benefits] Web-platform developed to allow transparency of data and results, and dissemination [in conjunction with Outputs 2.2 & 3.4]. {UNEP, with FAO technical lead} Information, public awareness & training materials. {UNEP} 200,000 200,000 400,000

-Table 6.Synthesis of budget allocations per outcome and per UN-REDD agency (US\$)
+Table 7.
+Synthesis of budget allocations per outcome and per UN-REDD agency (US\$)

-UN-REDD agency Outcome 1 Outcome 2 Outcome 3 Outcome 4 Programme cost Indirect support cost (7%) Total FAO - 395,000 662,000 - 1,057,000 73,990 1,130,990 UNDP 645,000 90,000 953,318 555,000 2,243,318 157,032 2,400,350 UNEP 80,000 - - 358,000 438,000 30,660 468,660 TOTALS 725,000 485,000 1,615,318 913,000 3,738,318 261,682 4,000,000
+UN-REDD agency Outcome 1 Outcome 2 Outcome 3 Outcome 4 Programme cost Indirect support cost (7%) Total FAO - 395,000 662,000 - 1,057,000 73,990 1,130,990 UNDP 645,000 90,000 953,318 555,000 2,243,318 157,032 2,400,350 UNEP 80,000 - - 358,000 438,000 30,660 468,660 TOTAL 725,000 485,000 1,615,318 913,000 3,738,318 261,682 4,000,000

 4.3.
-Description of the Programme's outputs and core activities
+Description of the Programme outputs and core activities

 Output 1.1 The REDD+ Secretariat is effective at coordinating REDD+ readiness nationwide.
 The national REDD+ secretariat will be responsible for coordinating inputs and outputs from the UN-REDD programme, overseeing and coordinating the process, and ensuring that REDD+ is fully integrated into national and sectoral development strategies.
-Activities under this Output will assure the Secretariat's basic functions, capacities and activities, including training and equipment.
+Activities under this Output will assure the Secretariat's basic functions, capacities and activities, including training and equipment, the training will include on fiduciary matters and responsibility as well as related issues such as agricultural expansion and reach out to the SCCU when appropriate.
 It will also cover travel and the meetings of the National Advisory Council, the National REDD+ Technical Committee, the associated working groups and Federal-CRS management meetings.
 It provides for half of the funding for the international CTA, a national programme officer, and an Administrative Finance specialist.